ashok997/my_cli_project/README.md

 # MyCliProject

 Welcome to my cli project!
+This project was built as the requirement of Flatiron School project.
+The program will allow the user to view the current sqaud of Manchester United FC and get details of each players in the squad.
 In this directory, you'll find the files you need to be able run the project.
 Follow the installation instruction below and then exceute:
 ```
   bin/run
 ```